aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsm-to-fods/_index.md

 ---
-title: Convert XLSM to FODS via Java
+title: Convert XLSM to FODS Java
-description: Convert XLSM to FODS online for free.
-Convert XLSM to FODS.
-Convert XLSM to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLSM Converter.
+Convert XLSM to FODS Online for Free.
+Convert XLSM to FODS in Java code.
+Convert XLSM to FODS using Java.
 keywords: Convert XLSM, XLSM Converter, XLSM to PDF, XLSM to Word, XLSM to PPT, XLSM to Image
 ---